Meet the Governors

 Chair of Governors

-I am a community governor at Sawley Junior School.
-I’m also on the Board of Directors for Willows Academy Trust and consider my roles to be a great privilege.
+I am a parent governor at Sawley Junior School and consider my role to be a great privilege.
 I first took this role as I had a child within Sawley Juniors and wanted the opportunity to contribute to the decisions that shape our school and impact positively on parents, pupils and staff.
 I was interested in how the school works and how they dealt with certain issues, I thought my HR background and skills would offer experience to support the school.
 I wanted to be more involved and by doing this role I have found it extremely rewarding, I get to raise queries, have a say on what our funds get spent on i.e. new equipment for our children, new buildings/alterations etc. I would encourage any parents to join us and get on board and have their voice heard.
 I am extremely proud of our school and what we have achieved; there are exciting times ahead as part of a great academy.
 Our children are the future and we need to work together to invest in them to make them great!

 Term of Office 1.11.2014 to 31.10.2018